 It is important to demand full design and coordinated engineering drawings to save on expensive change orders later.
 Value engineering is often a euphemism for whittling elements out of a project when it is over-budget at the end of the design process—after the bids are received and the project is too costly.
 It is expensive and upsetting to the owner to eliminate design components that they became emotionally attached to.
 The owner always has the option to increase the scope of course, but should be able to make informed decisions based on the associated cost implications to those changes.
 It is much better to integrate management of the design and cost during the entire process rather than try to fix it at the end.

 Early planning for construction can make or break the success of your project.

 A professional construction manager will provide guidance on developing a comprehensive and accurate scope of work and defining functional and technical requirements for the management and execution of the construction project plan.
 Planning for developing the budget and schedule involves defining scopes of work, estimating required resources and durations, project organization, decisions on collaborative project software, which firms will be invited to bid and other project planning steps.
+Is your project a candidate for Building Information Modeling (BIM) or Integrated Project Delivery (IPD)?
 Effective, early project planning leads to improved performance in terms of cost, schedule and operations, balancing the competing needs of a project.
 Properly planned projects reduce expensive change orders and cost overruns, limit liability and can make or break the success of your project.